Updated October 11, 2021.

 6. Computer Hardware and Software: $14,000 to $21,000

-- The cost of the computer equipment and software, including point of sale systems, needed to operate a Unit Location varies, and the low-high range given is based on the manufacturer, the operating features, whether the equipment is already owned by you, whether the equipment is new or used, and whether you purchase or lease the equipment.
+- The cost of the computer equipment and software, including point of sale systems, needed to operate a Panda Express Restaurant varies, and the low-high range given is based on the manufacturer, the operating features, whether the equipment is already owned by you, whether the equipment is new or used, and whether you purchase or lease the equipment.

 7. Non-resettable Cash Register(s): $6,000 to $8,000

 - You must maintain in force at all times policies of insurance covering various risks and issued by carriers Panda Express approves.
-Policies must name Panda Express and its affiliates as additional insured and meet other coverage criteria as specified by it in the Manual or otherwise.
-Panda Express specifies the types and amounts of coverage required under these policies and can require commercially reasonable adjustments.
+Policies must name Panda Express and its affiliates as additional insured for Liability policies and meet other coverage criteria as specified by it in the Manual or otherwise.
+Panda Express specifies the types and amounts of coverage required under these policies and can require commercially reasonable adjustments from time to time.

 - Panda Express can also charge a fee for training of additional and/or subsequent personnel.